Bhuvanesh09/bhuvanesh09.github.io/bhuv-webpage/content/posts/parallax/index.md

 Not after you press enter.
 Not in a separate chat window.
 Continuously, in the background.

 This is Parallax.
 An AI that processes your context and surfaces insights as inline suggestions: questions, connections, completions.
-All directly in your editor as ghost text.
+All directly in your editor as ghost texts, and info cards.

 Here's how it works:

-You're writing a spec for rate limiting.
+Suppose you're writing a spec for rate limiting.
 As you type "per-user limits", Parallax is already:

 - Navigating your codebase in real-time
 - Spotting similar logic in `payments/stripe_handler.py:142`